 Despite being disappointed by the restaurant not rotating like it had in earlier visits, we were still ready for a fun meal.

 As we sat down, our server made sure to point out that our meal began with a Hidden Mickey!
 He told us that we could relax, take our masks off and just wait for the food to arrive.
 Keep in mind this was earlier in January.
 Since then, Walt Disney World has set even more restrictions for mask wearing during meals.
+Those restrictions were then updated more recently.

 The first item brought to us was the Harvest-inspired Garden Salad.
 I thought it was fresh and light.
 It was a nice start to the meal.